AlexAbbamondi/readme-geneerator/README.md

   <br/>

   # Description
-  This is a readme generator created with node where a user can input information in the terminal to generate a readme file for any project
+  This is a readme generator created with node where a user can input information in the terminal to generate a readme file for any project.

   <br/>